 Lens-Artists Challenge #77: Favorite Photos of 2019

 My choices for Patti’s challenge are based on my blog friends’ and followers’ likes of my posts in 2019.
-I borrowed some of their verses/words to accompany my photos.
 I admit, choosing a few favorite photos from a couple thousands of photos was not an easy task.
 Nonetheless, these photos remind me my favorite travel moments.

 Seascapes and/or Lakeshore: Through this theme, we all have enjoyed the virtual tours of seascapes and lakeshore around the world.
 This is how Patti describes seascapes, “You can’t go wrong no matter where you choose.
 At the seashore, time stands still, and you have a chance to take a deep breath and simply let your cares and worries fall away.”
 Ahh… time stands still at the Pebble Beach.